How To Sleep Well (Even With Anxiety)

 - Guided meditation is exceptionally useful.
 I usually look for guided meditations on Youtube (I love Jason Stephenson meditations!) and in these, a calm voice will tell you what to imagine, how to breathe, what to visualize… It’s incredibly soothing to go through imaginary stories, your secret sanctuaries where you’re 100% safe and all of this helps you fall asleep much easier.

 You can meditate in your bed, or you can create a deeply relaxing meditation room.

-So these are my three tried-and-true tips on how to sleep with anxiety.
+These are my tried-and-true tips on how to sleep well with anxiety!

 Sleeping comfortably when you’re highly anxious is hard, but it’s so much easier when you have the right equipment and a self-soothing mindset.